 Our Analysis and Test Results

 While the Creality 3D CR-10 V2 is a great budget option, it can be a bit intimidating for beginners just getting started.
 There is a bit of assembly and we have had mixed feelings about their customer support.
 However, this shouldn't totally deter a novice who is ok with a bit of tinkering, as there are plenty of resources online and the learning curve isn't too steep.

 Our first rating metric focused on the quality of the prints made by each machine, which is responsible for 40% of the final score for each machine.
 For the FDM/FFF printers, like the Creality 3D CR-10 V2, we made a series of test prints with each machine in both ABS and PLA and compared their quality side-by-side.
-The Creality 3D CR-10 V2 did quite well, earning a 6 out of 10.
+The Creality 3D CR-10 V2 did quite well here.

 Our first evaluation print is a small boat known as a "3D Benchy", which is a common calibration and torture test for 3D printers.
 The Creality 3D CR-10 V2 did above average with the PLA version of this model but fell a little short when it came to ABS.
 The hull has a good surface finish but the first layer obscured the text on both and we saw some solid layer separations in the ABS version.
 However, the overhangs and bridges on both came out great.